Gnomes are cool, and we started seeing them around this year. Jill, our official dabbler, realized she could make some from found items in our shop.

 Glue sections all the way around the bottle, and then put an elastic band over it all to help hold it in place while the glue dries.
 Add another layer of rope over the first to fill it in, making sure you can't see the wine bottle.

 Put another rubber band over the top of the second layer, and then trim the bottom so the edges are even.

 When the hair is to your liking, take your sock and slide it over the top, covering the rubber bands.
-Fold up the bottom edge to it looks like a hat.
+Fold up the bottom edge so it looks like a hat.

 Glue on a ball for the nose.
 We used a red monkey fist.

-Last but not lease, tie a ribbon around the tip of the hat.
+Last but not least, tie a ribbon around the tip of the hat.
 We used some cord we braided together.
 Your gnome is done!

 For another variation, add a Santa hat instead of a sock.
 You can use any color rope you like, we just happen to have a lot of manila rope scraps kicking around.